Skip to content

 Exceptions

-• Throws parse_error.110 if the given input ends prematurely or the end of file was not reached when strict was set to true
+• Throws parse_error.110 if the given input ends prematurely or the end of the file was not reached when strict was set to true

 • Throws parse_error.112 if a parse error occurs